Gambia entry requirements for Japan passport holders

 Frequently asked questions

-Yes, if you are arriving from a country with yellow fever risk.
-Japanese travellers coming directly from Japan usually do not need it, but check current requirements before you go.
+Only if you are arriving from a country with yellow fever risk.
+If you are coming directly from Japan, you do not need it.
+But if you have traveled through Africa or South America, bring the certificate.

 Official sources